targetteal/o2-en/en_US/2.2/meta-agreements.md

 _Circle Meetings_ start with a check-in round, where one at a time, each participant shares how he or she is comming to the meeting.

-The _Fatilitator_ fills the meeting with one or more of the 5 modes, according to the time available and the needs of the _Circle_.
+The _Facilitator_ fills the meeting with one or more of the 5 modes, according to the time available and the needs of the _Circle_.
 The _Facilitator_ should declare the name, goal, and clarify any rules of each mode before starting it.

 _Circle Meetings_ end with a closing round, where one at a time, each participant shares a final reflection about the meeting.